garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 # Timescale

-Comprehensive guide for connecting to a Timescale Service from your DevBox.
+Comprehensive guide for connecting to a Timescale Database from your DevBox.

 ## Architecture Diagram

 ![Timescale Service Database Architecture](../../.gitbook/assets/timescale-architecture.png)

-This would be done by setting up the cluster in your Project dashboard and accessing it through `psql` client tool.
+[Timescale](https://www.timescale.com/products) is an open-source time-series SQL database optimized for fast ingest and complex queries.
+In this guide, we will walk you through the entire process of connecting your Timescale Database to your DevBox step by step.

 ## Prerequisites

-- Before you begin, you should create your account with [Timescale](https://supabase.com/dashboard/sign-in) and create a new organisation.
+- Before you begin, create your account with [Timescale](https://supabase.com/dashboard/sign-in) and create a new organization.
-- Follow the [Connecting to AWS](../existing-network/connecting-to-aws.md) guide to setup the advertise routes for DevBox to access AWS Services.
-This is necessary since we are going to use a VPC peering with timescale database service for secure connection.
+- Follow the [Connecting to AWS](../existing-network/connecting-to-aws.md) guide to set up the advertise routes for DevBox to access AWS Services.
+This is necessary since we will use a VPC peering with a timescale database service for a secure connection.

 ## Existing Timescale Service